dialogic-godot/dialogic/addons/dialogic/Documentation/Content/FAQ/Portraits.md

-# Portraits don't show up?
+# Portraits not showing in game?

-Make sure you use the [Character Join](../Events/001) event!
-Otherwise they wont show up.
+Before the characters show up on screen, you need to make them join your current scene using the [Character Join](../Events/001.md).

-Sometimes you will have to play around with the offset and scale options in the character editor!
+If you used the join event and you still don't see them, you should try modifying the offset and scale values in your character's portrait.